UoB-COMSM0166/2025-group-13/README.md

 Along the way, we often re-evaluated our roles to make sure work was distributed fairly, and Sprint Retrospectives were a great opportunity to do so.
 We learned the importance of putting the user at the center of the design process.
 Iteratively developing prototypes, gathering feedback, and refining our ideas helped us create a more fun and engaging experience for players.

 We have overcome our two big challenges, but given enough time we could do so much more.
 Enhancing accessibility by offering non-tactile ways to play or adding support for screen readers would help make the game more inclusive.
 We would also improve the user experience by creating a full-screen mode and optimizing the performance to run smoothly on any device.
 Expanding the game with more levels, a bigger range of enemies, and a more developed storyline would make the experience even more immersive.
-Additionally, we would revisit our original idea of having multiple playable dinosaurs with different powers that a user can switch between.
+Additionally, we would revisit our original idea of having multiple playable dinosaurs with unique abilities that a user can switch between.

 As for our development process, future iterations could benefit from a stronger focus on Agile practices.
 Specifically, we would spend more time pair programming, implement test-driven development, and automate testing and deployment.
 We would also explore game engines and frameworks beyond p5.js to unlock more features and boost performance.
 Also, we would like to develop a full application with multiplayer mode, allowing users to play online together and create herds of dinosaurs that overcome extinction.